-It is important to support the Background, Overall Aims and Proposed Research sections by the use of references.
+It is important to support sections in the main research template using references.
 Please ensure that these are not only to the applicants' own work.

-Te hunga whakapā me ngā whakahaere tuku kirimana

-Contacts and contracting organisation
+Te hunga whakapā me ngā whakahaere tuku kirimana Contacts and contracting organisation

-The host organisation of the contact person will be responsible for signing off all Full Proposals (and also Section 10 for Fast-Start proposals).
-Administration contact on the research proposal is through the institution's research office.
+The host organisation of the contact person will be responsible for signing off all Full Proposals.
+Administration contact on each Full Proposal is through the host organisation's research office.
 Private applicants may sign off as their own host.

-The host organisation of the PI will be responsible for fulfilment of the contract and is required to quarantee that resources and research time are available.
+The host organisation of the contact PI will be responsible for fulfilment of the contract and is required to guarantee that resources and research time are available.